STRANDZ

 What's in a Scope session?

-Scope groups meet fortnightly on Zoom.
-Each session is 90mins long, and we take the schools holidays into consideration.
+Scope groups meet roughly fortnightly on Zoom.
+Each session is 90mins long, and this year they are facilitated by a range of experienced ministry leaders.

 Picture